Tessa all green facts are accurate.

 With your instruction permit, you will be required to complete 30 hours of behind-the-wheel training, 10 hours of which must be done at night.
 Use the Wisconsin Graduated Driver Licensing Supervised Driving Log (Form HS-303) to document your driving hours.

-NOTE: Instruction permits are valid for one year and may be renewed if you feel you need more time to practice driving before obtaining your probationary license.
+NOTE: Instruction permits are valid for 1 year and may be renewed if you feel you need more time to practice driving before obtaining your probationary license.

 WI Probationary Driver’s License